minichdemo/CaesarCipherDecryptionTool/README.md

 ![](Caesar9.PNG)

-### Decrypt 5 secret messages
+### Decrypt this Christmas Day secret message
 Now that you have a working Caesar Cipher Decrypter, see if you can decrypt the following secret messages.
 You will have to guess the `shift` in each of the following Caesar Ciphers.
-Check you answers with your teacher.
+Check you answer with 🎅

-- IPM GTUDGB
-- BZKK NE CTSX
-- NFICU JVIZVJ
-- QXLDB YXLDB
-- EJB EF MPT NVFSUPT
+- SJB NUMTSJ KTW TSJ DJFW

 ### Optional
 If you have extra time, see can use the spreadsheet to *encrypt* a plain text message into Caesar Cipher code.
 Find a partner and see if they can decrypt your encrypted message.